[Editor’s Note: The following new entry replaces the former entry on this topic by the previous author.]

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-- The works some of the later Roman Stoics are available as e-texts:
+- Translations of some of the works of the Roman Stoics are also available: